wizzdom/dotfiles/README.md

 # dotfiles

-All of my dotfiles in one place for convenience...USE AT YOUR OWN RISK!
+All of my dotfiles in one place for convenience...

 ## Setup
 ### Clone the repo